Computational relative entropy

-Our framework seeks the right balance of abstraction: broad enough to enable general statements, but fine-grained enough to ensure that computational challenges are not brushed aside.
-In this way, we go beyond existing approaches to computational information theory that quantify the achievable limits with a single copy of a state available~\cite{chen2017computational,avidan2025quantum,avidan2025fully}.
-Allowing for polynomially many copies allows us to regain some of the regularity of the asymptotic regime, while still retaining that all operations involved are computationally feasible.
-Our approach establishes a language to talk about computational quantum information theory that recovers the structure already familiar from unbounded quantum information theory, making the manipulation of the involved quantities much more intuitive.
-As such, we believe that our proposal captures a good level of abstraction.
+We believe that our framework captures the right amount of abstraction: broad enough to enable general statements, but fine-grained enough to ensure that computational challenges are not brushed aside.
+We achieve this by considering \emph{any} computation to be efficient when its complexity scales polynomially -- achieving a similar degree of abstraction as the complexity class $\mathsf{P}$ does in computational complexity theory.
+At the same time, we introduce the concept of \emph{polynomial regularization}, where an information-theoretic quantity is averaged over an arbitrarily large polynomial number of copies of the state.
+This allows us to regain some of the regularity and simplicity of the familiar asymptotic quantum information theory, while always retaining that the resources at our disposal cannot be arbitrarily large.
+In this way, our approach to computational quantum information theory recovers the structure already familiar from the unbounded quantum information theory, making understanding and manipulating the involved quantities much more intuitive.

+In this way, we go beyond existing approaches that integrate computational constraints with information theory that quantify the achievable limits with a single copy of a state and a fixed number fo quantum gates to realize the information processing task~\cite{chen2017computational,munson2025complexity-constrained,avidan2025quantum,avidan2025fully}.
+While these \enquote{single-shot} approaches have considerable merit for their intended applications, we believe that they are too fine-grained to capture the underlying structure of computational quantum information theory.